-Learn how to make treacle flapjacks with this simple recipe.
+This quick and easy treacle flapjack recipe will show you how to make the sweet treats in no time.
 You’ll be producing flapjacks like a pro with this treacle flapjack recipe as it comes with a step-by-step recipe video to show you how it’s done.
 The sticky sweet treacle flavour works wonders with the rolled oats.
 This recipe makes around 12-14 flapjack bars and will take no longer than 1hr and 5 mins to prepare and make these mouth-watering treats.
 They’re perfect for popping into packed lunch boxes, wrapping in cellophane and giving as a food gift or simply serving with a fresh cup of tea.
 These flapjacks are sure to become a family favourite!

 Watch how to make Treacle flapjacks

 - 250g (8oz) light soft brown sugar

 - 18 x 28cm (7 x 11in) tray bake tin, lined with baking parchment